25-MDDN242/time-based-media-Peachblossoms2077/README.md

-Working (Simplified) Maeda Clock Commit 27/02
+Working (Simplified) Maeda Clock Commit 28/02

-I decided to do the digital clock made up of clock face one, #8.
+I decided to do the digital clock made up of clockfaces one, #8.
 Instead of clockfaces though, it just has white circles but hey, it works.
-The exercise is good practice for my future projects and assignments.
+The exercise was good practice for my future projects and assignments.
 Thanks Phoebe.